Efficient Frontier without Risk-Free Asset

 - $E[\tilde r_p] = \alpha E[\tilde r_1] + (1 - \alpha) E[\tilde r_2]$

-Thus, we have proved that the linear combination of any two optimal portfolios is also an optimal portfolio.
+Thus, any linear combination of two optimal portfolios is also optimal.
 This is the Two Fund Theorem.

-Note: The optimal portfolios are also called frontier portfolios, see below Efficient Frontier section.
+Note: Optimal portfolios are also called frontier portfolios (see the Efficient Frontier section below).

 Minimum Variance Portfolio (MVP)